 - Keep feeding times calm with few distractions to reduce spit-up.

 - Babies who spit up are not at increased risk for choking while on their backs.
-So don't put your baby to sleep on his stomach -- it's not safe.
+But don't put your baby to sleep on his stomach -- it's not safe.
 Until your baby can roll over on his own, sleeping in any position other than on the back increases the risk of sudden infant death syndrome (SIDS).

 - If you're concerned about spit-up during sleep, you can elevate the head of your baby's mattress or crib a few inches to keep his head higher than his stomach.